-Predictable yet charming, “The Grand Role” is a crowd-pleasing dramatic comedy about love, friendship, role-playing and Jewish pride that echoes "well-intentioned ruse” plot elements of such disparate works as Jacques Fansten’s “Cross My Heart,” Laurent Cantet’s “Time Out” and Wolfgang Becker’s “Good Bye, Lenin!”
+Predictable yet charming, “The Grand Role” is a crowd-pleasing dramatic comedy about love, friendship, role-playing and Jewish pride that echoes the “well-intentioned ruse” plot elements of such disparate works as Jacques Fansten’s “Cross My Heart,” Laurent Cantet’s “Time Out” and Wolfgang Becker’s “Good Bye, Lenin!”
 Sophomore effort from actor-helmer Steve Suissa (“Taking Wing”) emerged empty-handed from Paris fest competish and kept a low profile in a non-competitive Karlovy Vary section, but will play well beyond the Jewish fest circuit on the strength of positive word-of-mouth, surfing fall opening in Gaul to good arthouse biz, tube sales and homevid runs.